capytaine/capytaine/docs/user_manual/installation.rst

 Capytaine requires Python 3.8 or higher.
 It is regularly tested on Windows, MacOS and Linux using `all currently supported version of Python <https://devguide.python.org/versions/>`_

-Precompiled packages are distributed for Windows, MacOS (both Intel and ARM processors) and Linux for all supported versions of Python.
+Precompiled packages are distributed on `PyPI <https://pypi.org/project/capytaine/>`_ and `Conda-forge <https://conda-forge.org/>`_ for Windows, MacOS (both Intel and ARM processors) and Linux for all supported versions of Python.
 However, it might take a few weeks before precompiled packages for the latest version of Python (3.13 at the time of writing) are available and you might prefer using an earlier version of Python.